 The same assessment methods are used as in Junior Infants, excluding the BIAP test, which will be replaced by the MIST (Middle Infant Screening Test).
 The MIST is administered during the second term of Senior Infants to screen for literacy difficulties.
-The aim is to identify pupils who have not the literacy skills in place or who are showing confusion, and to allow intervention before failures are observed.
-The New Non-Reading Intelligence Test (NNRIT) will also be administered during the third term of Senior Infants to aid in the detection of language difficulties and specific learning difficulties.
+The aim is to identify pupils who do not have the literacy skills in place or who are showing confusion, and to allow intervention before failures are observed.